 Coldness

 Cold water tastes better than hot water.
 During the daytime, the sun and other heat sources remain active.
-So, water can not cool sometimes and adequately absorb heat which makes water taste bad.
+So, water can not cool sometimes and adequately absorb heat, making water taste bad.
 At night or darkened room, the absorbed daylight ions replace by heavier nighttime ions.
 So water can remove heat and keep cool.

 Water is good at dissolving many substances, including gases.
 At night, water gradually absorbs some carbon dioxide from the air.
-The water and carbon dioxide molecules react with each other to form carbonic acid.
+The water and carbon dioxide molecules react to form carbonic acid.
 It lowers the temperature and pH of the water, making it a slightly acidic taste.

 Thirst

 Dehydration makes us thirsty.
 At night, we take our largest meal.
 So our body needs a huge amount of water, which creates dehydration.
-When we dehydrate/thirsty, our whole body craves water.
+When we dehydrate/are thirsty, our whole body craves water.
 So drinking water at this time feels tasty and refreshing psychologically.
-Also, when we are thirsty, our saliva remains tiny amount.
+Also, when we are thirsty, our saliva remains in tiny amounts.
 Saliva dissolves with water and affects a bad taste.
 So less saliva makes the water tastier.

 Saltiness